KikoAlfaro101/FirebaseGPGS/README.md

 ### Creating the project and importing the packages

 It is time to create the Firebase project on the [Firebase console](https://console.firebase.google.com/).
-See details of the process on the [official documentation](https://firebase.google.com/docs/unity/setup).
+See details of [how to create a Firebase Project](https://firebase.google.com/docs/unity/setup).

 Important steps:
 - Download **the last version** of the [Firebase SDK packages](https://firebase.google.com/download/unity).
 - When creating the project, download the JSON configuration file of the project.
 The JSON file must be on the Assets root folder.

+Once the project is created, it must be configurated on the Settings tab and **the Play Games provider must be enabled**.
+Check the complete steps on the [official guide](https://firebase.google.com/docs/auth/unity/play-games#set_up_your_firebase_project).

 ## 3. Google Play Games Services